Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

   - Changed default model to the be automatically selectable in a preferred order .
     - ['gpt-4.1-nano', 'gpt-4.1-mini', 'gpt-4.1', 'gpt-4o-mini', 'gpt-4o', 'o1-mini', 'gpt-35-turbo']

+- Version 1.3.5 released on August 11, 2025.

+  - Added support for new models: **gpt-5**, **gpt-5-chat-latest**, **gpt-5-mini**, **gpt-5-nano**.
+  - Enabled function calling for the models gpt-5 and gpt-5-chat-latest.
+    - As of today, models gpt-5-mini and gpt-5-nano do not yet support function calling on Azure OpenAI.
+  - Updated default models to the be automatically selectable in the preferred order.
+    - ['gpt-5-chat-latest', 'gpt-5-nano', 'gpt-5-mini', ...]

 ### Full-Scale Setup

 ![Data access diagram](docs/data-access-diagram.png "Data access diagram")